Decarbonization to Net Zero Strategy

 Decarbonization is a serious topic & has been the main subject of discussion in international panels

-Climate Crisis and Global Warming:
+Climate Crisis and the Imperative for Action

 Figure 01